Interview with Australian Jane Gundogan author of Salep and Ginger

 I met The Turk on my first night in Bodrum.
 I hated him.
 Truly.
 I thought he was some kind of major jerk and made a point to give him a very wide berth.
 A year later I found myself in Turkey again and I actually bumped into him on the street.
 Kismet?
 Meant to be?
 Who knows but we fell in love (or something) and soon after our daughter was born.
 Fast forward twelve years, we were both working long hours in Sydney, we never saw each other or our daughter.
 Finally, her health began to suffer (she was diagnosed with Alopecia Areata).
 We realized that living in Sydney with its disconnected lifestyle and the stress it was putting on her was unhealthy and so, after threatening to do so for many years, we packed up our lives and our two fur-babies and moved to Mersin.
 Some might say it was a pretty extreme sea change, but it was definitely the right decision for us as a family.

-Tell us a bit about your daily life there.
+Tell us a bit about your daily life in Turkey.
 What makes it different from life in Australia?

 Chalk and cheese, baby.
 Sydney was all about earning enough money just to pay the bills.
 Here, the Turkish way of life is a little slower and we have time to sit back and enjoy what we have made for ourselves.